-According to a legend somlói galuska was named for a Hungarian master confectioner’s wife born in the Somló wine region.
+According to a legend, somlói galuska was named for a Hungarian master confectioner’s wife born in the Somló wine region.
 The pastry chef lovingly created the desert especially for her.

 Hungarians love this rich, decadent desert and so do I!
 It’s served several different ways but is always delicious.
 It’s appropriately known as a “dieter’s nightmare,” but who cares?
-Somlói galuska is more popular than zserbo, another yummy Hungarian pastry made with walnuts and chocolate sauce.
+Somlói galuska is even more popular than zserbo, another yummy Hungarian pastry made with walnuts and chocolate sauce.

 Yesterday was my birthday, so I had somlói galuska for desert last night – BIG smile!
 Thanks to everyone for your birthday wishes which were sweet too.